ptpuyen1511/my_notes/bash_command/advanced_bash_command.md

 `cut` - usually used to cut a line into sections on some delimiter (good for CSV processing). `-d` specifies the delimiter and `-f` specifies the field index to print (start with 1 for the first field)

-`sed` - commonly used to replace a string with another string in a file
+`sed` - (stream editor) commonly used to replace a string with another string in a file

 ```bash
 sed 's/old_string/new_string' file